kaelzhang/bot-state-machine/README.md

 - Supports to define custom commands with options
 - Supports simplified command options
-- Supports sub states and command declarations in sub states
+- Supports sub(nested) states and command declarations in sub states
 - Only allows **a single task thread**, which means that your chat bot could apply only one task at a time globally even in distributed environment.
 A single-thread chat bot executes less things but fits better for voice input and interactive tasks.
 - Supports distributed task locking with redis, and you can also implement yourself.